 As a school, we have focused on supporting students socially and emotionally.
 In last year's LCAP, we proposed adding parent education to action item #7.
-CSMH partnered with Community Solutions to provide parent education opportunities.
+CSMH partnered with Community Solution to provide parent education opportunities.
 The school offered parents a series of four workshops that were presented live via Zoom.
-These workshops were also recorded and made available to staff and parents after the live presentation.
+These workshops were recorded and also made available to staff and parents.
 The following workshops were offered: Understanding Anxiety and Its Impact on Children, Recognizing and Supporting Social Emotional Learning, Parenting Techniques to Building Resilience, and Superpowers of Stress, Sleep, and Self-Care.
-Approximately 65 parents attended these workshops.
+Approximately xx parents attended these workshops.
 Our school counselor also facilitated a book club.
-They read Anxious Parents: 7 Ways to Stop the Worry Cycle and Raise Courageous & Independent Children by Wilson & Lyons.
+They read Anxious Kids, Anxious Parents: 7 Ways to Stop the Worry Cycle and Raise Courageous & Independent Children by Wilson & Lyons.
 The group met once a week for ten weeks in person or virtually to discuss the book and twenty-one parents participated.